zewa666/RedBean_ReBean/README.md

 Example:
 =======================

 Take a look at the included example.php.
-It uses an rebuild RB.php which includes the Plugin already